MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/try-channels.md

     > [!div class=mx-imgBorder]
     > ![Power BI (free) subscription](media/powerbi-free.png "Power BI (free) subscription")

-### Step 3: Enable Chat, SMS, and Facebook channels in your organization
+### Step 3: Enable Chat, SMS, and social channels in your organization

 In Dynamics 365 Administration Center, go to the **Applications** tab, select the **Omnichannel for Customer Service** application and select **Manage**.
 This will guide you to enable the required channels on one or more instances that you may have.
 You can enable a channel or multiple channels on any instance type in this step.
 For more information on provisioning channels through the Dynamics 365 admin center, see [Provision Omnichannel for Customer Service](administrator/omnichannel-provision-license.md).

 > [!div class=mx-imgBorder]
 > ![Manage Omnichannel application](media/manage-oc-application.png "Manage Omnichannel application")

 Once a channel is enabled in your organization, you can sign in to the Dynamics 365 organization, and select the Omnichannel Administration application to start configuring the channel.
-More information on configuring channels in Omnichannel for Customer Service: [Configure a chat channel](administrator/set-up-chat-widget.md), [Configure an SMS channel](administrator/configure-sms-channel.md), and [Configure a Facebook channel](administrator/configure-facebook-channel.md).
+For more information about configuring channels in Omnichannel for Customer Service, refer to [Overview of channels](administrator/channels.md).

 ## Option 2: Channels trial through Microsoft 365 admin center